dr-guangtou/daily_astroph/astroph-1808.md

 ## August 19:

 #### [Black Holes and Neutron Stars in Nearby Galaxies: Insights from NuSTAR](https://arxiv.org/abs/1808.05617)
+    * The NuSTAR observatory, which provides imaging data at E > 10 keV, has enabled the classification of extragalactic XRBs by their compact object type: neutron star (NS) or black hole (BH).
+    * 5 Mpc内的12个星系：Using NuSTAR color-intensity and color-color diagrams we classify 43 of these sources as candidate NS and 47 as candidate BH.
+We further subdivide BH by accretion states (soft, intermediate, and hard) and NS by weak (Z/Atoll) and strong (accreting pulsar) magnetic field.
+    * Using 8 normal (Milky Way-type) galaxies in the sample, we confirm the relation between SFR and galaxy X-ray point source luminosity

 #### [Testing the uniqueness of gravitational lens mass models](https://arxiv.org/abs/1808.05619)
+    * Here, we concentrate on the azimuthal mass asymmetries near the image circle.
+    * We ask if galaxies that have mass asymmetries beyond ellipticity can be modeled with simpler lenses
+    * for galaxies with elliptical stellar and dark matter distributions, but with no mass asymmetry, and an extended source filling the diamond caustic, an elliptical+shear lens model can re- produce the images well, thereby hiding the potential complexity

 #### [Deceleration of CIV and SiIV broad absorption lines in X-ray bright quasar SDSS-J092345+512710](https://arxiv.org/abs/1808.05622)
+    * report a synchronized kinematic shift of C iv and Si iv broad absorption lines (BAL) in a high- ionization, radio-loud, and X-ray bright quasar SDSS-J092345+512710 (at zem ∼ 2.1627)
+    * The absorption profiles of C iv and Si iv BAL of the blue component show decrease in outflow velocity with an average deceleration rate of −1.62+0.04 cm s−2 and −1.14+0.21 cm s−2 over a rest-frame time-span of 4.15 yr.
+    * We suggest the observed variability could be related to the time dependent changes in disk wind parameters like launching radius, initial flow velocity or mass outflow rate.

 #### [Cooling in the X-ray halo of the rotating, massive early-type galaxy NGC 7049](https://arxiv.org/abs/1808.05761)
+    - **Relevant**
+    * The central entropy of the hot gas permeating this fast-rotating galaxy is unusually high and it remains systemically higher than that in most non-rotating massive galaxies at all investigated radii.
+    * The hot gas in the plane of rotation of the cool dusty disc has a multi-temperature structure, consistent with ongoing cooling.
+    * We conclude that the rotational support of the hot gas is likely capable of altering the multiphase condensation regardless of the tcool/tff ratio
+        - Apart from affecting the X-ray luminosities and shapes of the hot atmospheres (Brighenti & Mathews 1996, 1997; Hanlan & Bregman 2000; Machacek et al. 2010), rotation should also influence the conditions that govern thermal instabilities in the hot gas.

 #### [Connecting Compact Star-forming and Extended Star-forming Galaxies at Low-redshift: Implications for Galaxy Compaction and Quenching](https://arxiv.org/abs/1808.05929)
+    * we aim at examining the possible evolutionary link between eSFGs and cSFGs by identifying the trends in star formation rate (SFR), gas-phase metallicity and HI content, since one would naturally expect that galaxies evolve along the track of cold gas consumption and metal enhancement.
+    * The cSFGs on average exhibit similar or slightly higher SFRs of ∼0.06 dex and significantly higher gas-phase metallicity (up to 0.2 dex at low mass) with respect to the eSFGs, while the cSFGs dominate the galaxy population of the most intense star formation activities.
+    * More importantly, overall the median HI content and gas depletion time of cSFGs are about half of eSFGs.